kevinarne/filament-stand/README.md

 * 4 x 8mm x 22mm x 7mm bearings
 * 8 x 5/8" nuts
 * 12 x 5/8" washer (make sure they are smaller than the bearing's outer edge, may need to use 1/4" washers instead)
+* 4 x bushings from BearingBushing.svg

 # Instructions
-1. Laser cut or otherwise manufacture two of the parts found in FilamentStand.svg.
+1. Laser cut or otherwise manufacture two of the part found in FilamentStand.svg and the four of the part found in BearingBushing.svg.
+1. Press a bushing onto each bearing.
+The fit will be tight and assumes a 0.006" kerf.
 1. On each threaded rod affix a nut and a washer.
 1. Slide a side piece on followed by a washer, bearing, another washer, and a nut.
 1. Use your spool to place the next set of nuts, washers, bearings, and additional washer.